MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-configuration.md

 ### Stores per tenant

 You might instead choose to deploy an Azure App Configuration store for each tenant.
 Azure App Configuration enables you to deploy an unlimited number of stores in your subscription.
 However, this approach is often more complex to manage, because you have to deploy and configure more resources.
-There is also [a charge for each store resource that you deploy](https://azure.microsoft.com/pricing/details/app-configuration/#pricing).
+There's also [a charge for each store resource that you deploy](https://azure.microsoft.com/pricing/details/app-configuration/#pricing).

 Consider tenant-specific stores if you have one of the following situations:

 - You need to store a large amount of data, or will scale to a large number of tenants, and you'll be at risk of exceeding [any of the resource limits for a single store](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-app-configuration).
-- You need to use [customer-managed encryption keys](/azure/azure-app-configuration/concept-customer-managed-keys), where the keys are separare for each tenant.
+- You need to use [customer-managed encryption keys](/azure/azure-app-configuration/concept-customer-managed-keys), where the keys are separate for each tenant.

 ## Features of Azure App Configuration that support multitenancy

-When you use Azure App Configuration in a multitenant appliction, there are several features that you can use to store and retrieve tenant-specific settings.
+When you use Azure App Configuration in a multitenant application, there are several features that you can use to store and retrieve tenant-specific settings.

 ### Key prefixes

 In Azure App Configuration, the central element you store and manage is a key-value pair.
 The key represents the name of the configuration setting.
-You can use a hierarchical naming structure for your keys, and use a tenant identifier as the prefix for your leus.
+You can use a hierarchical naming structure for your keys, and use a tenant identifier as the prefix for your keys.

 For example, suppose you need to store a setting to indicate the logging level for your application.
 In a single-tenant solution, you might name this setting `LogLevel`.
 In a multitenant solution, you might choose to use a hierarchical key name, such as `tenant1/LogLevel` for tenant 1, `tenant2/LogLevel` for tenant 2, and so forth.

 Azure App Configuration enables you to specify long key names, supporting multiple levels in a hierarchy.
 If you choose to use long key names, ensure you understand the [size limits for keys and values](/azure/azure-app-configuration/concept-key-value#keys).

 When you load a single tenant's configuration into your application, you can specify a [key prefix filter](/dotnet/api/microsoft.extensions.configuration.azureappconfiguration.azureappconfigurationoptions.select#parameters) to only load that tenant's keys.
 You can also configure the .NET SDK for Azure App Configuration to [trim the key prefix](/dotnet/api/microsoft.extensions.configuration.azureappconfiguration.azureappconfigurationoptions.trimkeyprefix#microsoft-extensions-configuration-azureappconfiguration-azureappconfigurationoptions-trimkeyprefix(system-string)) from the keys before it makes them available to your application.
-By trimming the key prefix, your application sees a consistent key name, with tenant-specific values.
+When you trim the key prefix, your application sees a consistent key name, with tenant-specific values.

 ### Labels